 You can view the Geoprocessing history section of dataset metadata in the FGDC metadata style.

 The following options apply when using ModelBuilder.

 Do not show warning when overwriting a model from previous version

 When you edit a model in ArcGIS Pro that was created in a different ArcGIS Desktop application, the model is automatically upgraded to an ArcGIS Pro version when you save the model.
 In this scenario, a warning message appears, allowing you to continue overwriting the model or cancel the operation.
 This option allows you to disable the warning message.

-- Checked—The warning message about upgrading the model will not appear.
+- Checked—The warning message about upgrading the model does not appear.

-- Unchecked—The warning message about upgrading the model will appear.
+- Unchecked—The warning message about upgrading the model appears.
 This is the default.

 These options allow you to install the R-ArcGIS bridge, check or update your current installation, or switch R home directories.
 Click the information button to go to the R-ArcGIS community, where you can learn more.

 After you have installed R, you can select the installation or home directory of R to use to execute your R script tools.
 You can select from a list of automatically detected home directories, or browse to select a location on disk.